 Demand in the first two weeks of 2013 quickly overwhelmed the Mint.
 Officials responded by declaring a halt in production for nearly two weeks to "catch up."
 Demand accelerated once again in April and May.
 Premiums rose above $5.00/oz.

-Many responsible metals dealers, including Money Metals Exchange, chose to stop taking orders for the overpriced product for a period of time, because firm commitments could not be made regarding delivery time.
+Many responsible metals dealers, including Money Metals Exchange, chose to stop taking orders for the overpriced product for some time because firm commitments could not be made regarding delivery time.
 (Some dealers took the customers' money, and then forced them to wait up to two months for delivery.)

 This year's demand is extraordinary, but the Mint has periodically struggled to meet growing demand for Silver Eagles for years.
 At least it presents an interesting opportunity for investors to speculate on premiums by trying to buy Eagles when premiums are low and sell when premiums spike, converting the cash into another silver bullion item with a lower premium and ending up with more ounces.